Meet the Employment Training Specialists

 Robin Loughrin is a certified Employment Training Specialist and Global Career Development Facilitator.
-She covers the Region 1 area of Kent County, which includes the Kent City, Kenowa Hills, Comstock Park, Cedar Springs, Rockford, Sparta, and Northview school districts.
+She covers Region 1, which includes those schools located in the northern areas of Kent County.
 Robin has been employed in the Worksite-Based Learning (WBL) program at KTC since its inception 27 years ago.
 She acquired a Business Management degree at Cornerstone University, and a master degree in Secondary Special Education and Transition Services at George Washington University.
 Robin enjoys working with young adults and helping them achieve success at their WBL training sites.

 Robin is married, has two adult sons, and a dog named Jaz.
 During her spare time, she enjoys walking and reading.
 For several years now, Robin and her husband, Jim, have hosted foreign exchange students in their home.
 This positive experience and her passion for helping students have encouraged her to become even more involved.
 Robin now acts as a coordinator for a non-profit exchange student placement organization, which helps students connect with host families.